ICHydro/Riverlabs/docs/data-handling.md

 ## Functionality of the SD card slot

-Some Riverlabs loggers come with an SD card slot for local data storage.
+The Riverlabs loggers come with an SD card slot for local data storage.
 This is needed when the logger is deployed without telemetry.

+The SD card functionality is activated by default in the Wari logger.
+Although the WMOnode logger comes with a physical slot, the SD card code is not yet included in the current version.
+This is foreseen for a future revision of the code.

 The logger contains an EEPROM chip of 512 kbit, which it uses as internal buffer to store readings to reduce the number of writings to the SD card and to optimise power consumption.
 The frequency with which the data are flushed from the EEPROM to the SD card can be set in the code by editing the following line: